mweststrate/nscript/README.md

 Relaxes the execution of a command; do not throw an exception if the command exits with a non-zero exit status upon next invocation.
 Returns the command for easy chaining.
 So `command.relax().run()` is basically equivalent to `command.code()`.

+#### command.env(name, value)

+Sets the environment variable with the given `name` to the specified `value` when the command is spawned.
+If `name` is a map, all specified key/value pairs in the map will be passed to the new process.
+Returns the command for chaining.

 #### command.boundArgs

 Returns an array; the original args with which this command was constructed: `shell.cmd("git", "commit").boundArgs == ["git", "commit"]`